 “The ability to give back to others by helping and teaching also inspires me to work hard every day on my core strength,” says Karen.
 She is grateful that she was able to return to every one of the teaching and mentoring roles in the work world and her volunteer activities before the crash.
 “By inviting me back to the Ski Patrol at Northstar and the Disaster Aid Response Team in Los Gatos, as well as to my coaching activities with my kids’ sports, those organizations helped me to feel myself again,” she says.
 “And, given the opportunity to work part time allowed me to get back on track quickly.”

 This is a story of faith, determination, and miracles!
 I really enjoyed reading how Karen and her family pulled together and beat the odds after the plane crashed.
 Karen suffered the worst injuries of all, but the determination of her, her family and so many others enabled her to return to a life with accommodations.
 She is still living that life almost as full as before the crash.

 Karen is an excellent communicator and is clear about all the challenges and obstacles she and her family faced beginning with the crash.
 The challenges continued with recovery and adaptations for her paralysis in her occupation, volunteer work, travel, martial arts, and recreational opportunities.

 I really enjoyed this honest and uplifting book.
 I give it 4.8 stars!
-The score would have been higher except for the handful of spelling errors.

 You can follow Karen: